-Reporting to the Sam Sheppard (Principal Investigator).
-The post holder is a member of a research group with responsibility for carrying out research in microbial genomics and bioinformatics.
-The post holder provides guidance to junior members of the research group including research assistants, PhD students, and/or project volunteers.
+Reporting to the Principal Investigator.
+The post holder is a member of a research group with responsibility for carrying out research for the analysis of genomic and metagenome sequences resulting from evolution experiments and long-term studies.
+The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.